Different species of mushrooms produce different toxins with different effects

 Confusion, coma, seizures (occasionally)

-Although some of these symptoms are serious, in most people affected, symptoms are mild and usually go away within 12 hours.
-Doctors give atropine by vein (intravenously) to people who have severe symptoms, and nearly all people recover in 24 hours.
+Although some of these symptoms are serious, most people have only mild symptoms that go away within 12 hours.
+People with severe symptoms are given intravenous atropine, a drug that blocks acetylcholine, and nearly all people recover in 24 hours.
 Without treatment, death can occur in a few hours with severe poisoning.

 Delayed gastrointestinal and other symptoms